Previous Chapter | Contents | Next Chapter |

 The short-term consequences of responding passively seem to be positive, and reinforce the idea that passive communication works.
 The avoidance of conflict, an atmosphere of peace, and the sense of being accepted all provide an instant feeling of success.
 Of course, the long-term consequences tell a different story.
 In time, we will feel used, abused, unloved, and that we lack the ability to get others to listen and respond in a positive way to us.
 We will think that people are out to get us or intentionally make life miserable for us when they treat us unkindly yet treat others with love and respect.
 We will become bitter and begin to avoid those who don't seem to care about us.
 We will be sold things we don't want to buy and will be talked into things we don't want to do.
 We may even feel helpless, and that life is hopeless.
 We may develop the psychosomatic problems mentioned earlier: headaches, ulcers, depression.
 We will be filled with resentment, bitterness, anger, even rage, a general distrust of others, an unwillingness to forgive, and a desire to get even.
 Others may avoid us, or single us out as someone they can easily control or take advantage of.
 In the long run, passive communication costs us much more in terms of healthy, happy, satisfying relationships than it gains in immediate good feelings or keeping of the peace.

 Responsible communication is the one form of communicating which provides a way to be honest and yet shows love and respect and understanding, and allows the freedom of refusal to others.
 The purpose of being responsible is to provide a safe, yet honest, foundation for two-way communication.
 When being responsible, we can give and are more likely to get respect.
-We can ask for fairness on the part of others. e can seek compromise when conflicting needs arise.
+We can ask for fairness on the part of others.
+We can seek compromise when conflicting needs arise.
 We can say no to requests without fear (like fear of what the other person will think of us for saying no, or fear that we aren't as considerate and loving as we should be), or without belittling the other person for asking.
 We can accept a no to our requests without taking it as personal rejection or without becoming angry because we will not get what we want.
 We can wilfully remain silent on an issue when responding would only hinder or destroy the good that is there.
 Responsible communication leads to seeking the best for both parties.
 It provides an atmosphere for honesty, cooperation, and the exposure of personal thoughts and feelings.
 It is the best way to live out the teachings of God on how we are to love our neighbor as we love ourselves.

 Responsible communication is not to be used as leverage for "getting what we want."
 We must be careful not to learn how to honestly express ourselves for the purpose of finally getting what we think we deserve.
 Using any form of communication to maneuver others into satisfying our wants and desires is selfish, and inherently has several bad side-effects.
 First, it feeds the success syndrome whereby we must always attain our goals at any cost.
 Second, it is based on selfishness and centers only or mostly on our needs or rights instead of on the needs or rights of both parties.
 Third, it will result in taking advantage of others' weaknesses or abusing their rights in order to benefit ourselves.

-In general, those of us who usually respond aggressively fear becoming vulnerable and the lose of control over other people.
+In general, those of us who usually respond aggressively fear becoming vulnerable and the loss of control over other people.
 We believe we can survive only by being invulnerable, and in control of others or the situation.
 This is a false form of security which overlooks the long-term consequences of aggression.
 To become responsible, we must deal with our fears (especially the exaggerated and irrational fears), insecurity, and selfishness.

 Responsible communication turns our attention from trying to control others to controlling ourselves.
 We cannot change anyone by controlling them.
 The best we can do is get them to act the way we want by threatening them or offering some reward.
 This doesn't change anyone, neither can it build loving and trusting relationships.
 The only person we can change is ourselves, and that requires quite an effort.
 Yet as we take appropriate action to deal with our fears, insecurity, and selfishness, we become more confident in relationships.
 Our feelings of insecurity and vulnerability are reduced.
 We become open to closer, more loving, trusting, and satisfying relationships.
 We become better equipped to discern the rights and needs of others.
 We are able to see the hurts and fears of others, and help them talk about these things.
 We understand that there can be compromise: both parties can at least partially have their needs met and their goals achieved.